Snow is a very different beast when it comes to your ATV. Having the wrong tires could leave you stranded or suck the fun out of riding.

 You want a tire that is wide but doesn’t dig in.

 While you want to avoid most mud tires, there are a few in a class of their own that might be worth a look at.
 The Gorilla Silverbacks are a tire that can help out in certain snow conditions.
 This race below helps to show this…

 It’s the fresh snow or the wet snow that becomes an issue.
-There exist other options that help to get the traction you need but keep in mind that an ATV can get only so deep.
+There exist other options that help to get the traction, you need, but keep in mind that your quad can get only so deep.

 If you live in a place with heavy snowfall, you need an ATV with tracks or a snowmobile.
 Don’t be foolish and get the wrong tool for the job.

 I like to use general-purpose tires that work on a lot of different terrains.
 But there are times when you need a little more grip in the snow or ice.